 Pest Control - Cockroaches

-People’s reactions to cockroaches range from subtle frustrations, to absolute terror but the desire to keep them out of our homes is universal.
-It is usually the stereotypical thought that if you have Cockroaches in your home, that your house is a mess, but be rest assured this isn’t always the case.
+People's reactions to cockroaches range from subtle frustrations, to absolute terror but the desire to keep them out of our homes is universal.
+It is usually the stereotypical thought that if you have Cockroaches in your home , that your house is a mess, but rest assured this isn't always the case.
+Cockroaches are common pests, and particularly in South-East Queensland where they love the warm, humid conditions, and there can be a cockroach infestation even in the cleanest of houses.

 There are a handful of different ways cockroaches can gain access to your house.
-If they weren’t already in your house before you moved in, they most likely come from the great outdoors through an open door or window.
-Cockroaches are capable of wriggling through cracks, crevices, pipes and drains.
+If they weren't already in your house before you moved in, they most likely come from the great outdoors by wriggling through cracks, crevices, pipes and drains.
 They can also hitch a ride in furniture, boxes, and even shopping bags.
 Some species also fly.

-Though your house or apartment might be spotless, you’re not immune from getting a share of your neighbour’s cockroach problems either.
-If a single pregnant cockroach from next door gets into your home you’ll soon know about it when cockroaches start popping up left, right and centre.
+Though your house or apartment might be spotless, you're not immune from getting a share of your neighbour's cockroach problems either.
+If a single fertile female cockroach from next door gets into your home you'll soon know about it when cockroaches start popping up left, right and centre.

-These unwanted guests carry diseases, cause food poisoning and even trigger allergies and asthma attacks by leaving faeces and exoskeleton fragments all over your house.
-Cockroaches can spread nearly 33 different types of bacteria, some of which can be incredibly dangerous to young children.
+These creatures are not direct transmitters of disease, but they spread diseases through contamination.
+They cause food poisoning and even trigger allergies and asthma attacks in sensitive individuals.
+Cockroaches' skin sheds, and they leave faeces and exoskeleton fragments all over your house, and can spread nearly 33 different types of bacteria, some of which can be incredibly dangerous to young children.

 The following guide is aimed to help you prime your house to prevent future roach outbreaks, get rid of your current roach problem, while also learning some cool facts about these not-so-cool pests.